These eco-friendly tips will help you to save money and reduce your impact on the planet while working from home.

 Thanks to a recent surge in wind power, almost half of the UK’s electricity is now powered by renewable energy.

-If you haven’t yet made the switch to renewable or green energy, now’s a good time to review your tariff.
+If you haven’t yet made the switch to renewable or green energy, now’s a good time to review your tariff and become more eco-friendly.

-There’s a misperception amongst many that you’ll have to pay more by switching to a green energy provider.
-However, there are a lot of affordable green energy plans available and some are cheaper than non-green deals.
-This is because people are becoming increasingly environmentally conscious and technologies in providing renewable energies are advancing.
+There’s a misperception among many that you’ll have to pay more by switching to a green energy provider.
+However, there are a lot of affordable green energy plans available, and some are cheaper than non-green deals.
+This is because people are becoming increasingly environmentally conscious, and technologies in providing renewable energies are advancing.

 Leaving devices on standby can cost UK households up to £86 per year in unnecessary charges.
 Unplug your devices (including laptops, printer, mobile phones) when you’re not using them.
 Even better, invest in a smart power strip that automatically turns devices off when they’re not being used.